SteviLen420/TQE_simulation/STORY.md

-Perhaps this was the point that had already started in my subconscious and, a few days later, brought a confession to the surface: the universe does not need consciousness to come intoบูรณ์. **Consciousness does not play a role in the beginning**—it only emerges later through the complexity of matter.
+Perhaps this was the point that had already started in my subconscious and, a few days later, brought a confession to the surface: the universe does not need consciousness o come into existence. **Consciousness does not play a role in the beginning**—it only emerges later through the complexity of matter.

 This realization led me to believe that energy has an internal